awsdocs/iam-user-guide/doc_source/reference_policies_examples_ec2_ebs-owner.md

 # Amazon EC2: Attach or Detach Amazon EBS Volumes to EC2 Instances Based on Tags<a name="reference_policies_examples_ec2_ebs-owner"></a>

 This example shows how you might create a policy that allows EBS volume owners to attach or detach their EBS volumes defined using the tag `VolumeUser` to EC2 instances that are tagged as development instances \(`Department=Dev`\)\.
 This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 ```
 {